TheBormann/PersonalProjects/Summaries and cheatsheets/Machine learning in python/4. Data cleaning/ReadMe.md

 with feature engineering.

 ## Import data
-If your data has inconsistant null-values, you can tell pandas to add strings to the null value detection:
+If your data has inconsistent null-values, you can tell pandas to add strings to the null value detection:

 ```
 missing_values = ["n/a", "na", "--"]